The Cost of Jobsite Injuries & How Scissor Lifts Can Save You Money

 Ladders Result in Injuries

 Though typically thought of as a safe solution for construction sites, ladders are among the most hazardous equipment used by construction workers.
-Since 2004, 43 percent of injuries and fatalities involved a ladder.
+Since 2004, 43% of injuries and fatalities involved a ladder.
 Approximately 300 deaths and 130,000 injuries involving ladders occur annually.
-It’s not hard for contractors to protect workers and the financial consequences for their business.
+Contractors can easily protect workers and reduce the financial consequences of potential injuries by implementing a ladders last policy.

-The right equipment, safety training and communication can help employers reduce the risk of injury from falls.
+The right equipment, safety training, and communication can help employers reduce the risk of injury from falls.
 Equipment has a major impact on jobsite safety.
 Safer alternatives to ladders, like scissor lifts, can virtually eliminate the risk of falls on construction projects.
-Low-level lifts, such as the HB-1430 from Hy-Brid Lifts, can provide comfortable working heights of up to 20 feet while nearly eliminating the risk of a fall.
+Low-level lifts, such as the Hy-Brid Lifts PS-1430, can provide comfortable working heights of up to 20 ft while nearly eliminating the risk of a fall.